How to join ACS 5-year estimates to custom trade area polygons

 gdf_intersect[f"{col}_weighted"] = gdf_intersect[col] * gdf_intersect["weight"]

-# Drop original unweighted columns to prevent aggregation errors
+# Drop original unweighted columns to prevent double-counting in aggregation

 gdf_intersect = gdf_intersect.drop(columns=["B01001_001E", "B19001_001E"])